natalysodre/natalysodre/README.md

 ## Hi, welcome to my profile!
 My name is Nataly :wave:

 - I have a BSc degree in Biology and MSc degree in Health Promotion. :mortar_board:
-- I joined technology in September 2023 with the aim of enhancing my area of ​​expertise. :bulb:
+- I joined technology in August 2023 with the aim of enhancing my area of ​​expertise. :bulb:
 - I am a T-shaped professional, i.e. with a multidisciplinary profile, that has a repertoire of knowledge in different fields.
 - I practice "lifelong learning" for continuous development of knowledge and skills. :book:
 - I am not employed in the area, but I'm looking to specialize in it. :computer: